XDagger/xdagj/docs/XDAGJ_Private_Chain_Tutorial_eng.md

 ## Modify pool parameters

 The configuration file is located in `src/main/resources/xdag.config`, the specific meaning is as follows, if you do not modify it, the default configuration is enabled.
 The whitelist of XDAGJ is an optional mode.
-If the configuration item is empty, all nodes are allowed to join, and only the corresponding ip access is allowed after restriction.
+If the configuration item is empty, all nodes are allowed to join, and only the corresponding ip access is allowed after restriction

 ```yaml
 #Connection settings